uchi-foundations-of-databases/out-of-core-template/README.md

 # Out-of-Core Group By Aggregate

-*Due Wed June 1, 11:59 pm*

-In this assignment, you will implement an out-of-core version of the group by aggregate (aggregation by key) seen in lecture.
+In this assignment, you will implement an out-of-core version of the group by aggregate (aggregation by key).
 You will have a set memory limit and you will have to count the number of times a string shows up in an iterator.
 Your program should work for any limit greater than 20.